Git4amar/onlinecourse_app/README.md

 ### Brief summary:
 * An online-course appication built using Django, JavaScript, PostgreSQL and Bootstrap.
 Application is deployed on a virtual server instance on cloud.

-* Deployment model utilizes Docker conatiners / services to run application's NGINX server, WSGI server (Gunicorn), Django web-application & PostgreSQL database.
+* Deployment model utilizes Docker containers / services to run application's NGINX server, WSGI server (Gunicorn), Django web-application & PostgreSQL database.